nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **A**: No, checking for duplicates in wedding names is **case-sensitive**.

 **Q**: **How are duplicate contacts determined?**
 **A**: Two contacts are considered duplicates if they have the **same phone number**.
-An error message will be shown if you attempt to add a duplicate contact or edit the phone number of a contact to be the same as another phone number already in the contacts list.
+An error message will be shown if you attempt to add a duplicate contact or edit the phone number of a contact to be the same as another phone number already in the contact list.

 <br><br/>